September 24, 2024

 • Payment Processing Software: With the help of payment gateways, companies can accept payments quickly and easily while managing hundreds of transactions daily.
 E.g., PayPal.

-• Communication Platforms: Businesses frequently use these apps to facilitate communication among their staff members.
+• Communication Platforms: Businesses frequently use communication platforms to facilitate coordination among their staff members.
 E.g., Slack.

 Successful Examples: